Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 Let’s break down those essential supplies a bit more.
 The star of the show is undoubtedly the non-toxic RV antifreeze – that’s what’s going to keep your water lines from freezing and potentially bursting.

-Brands like Splash RV/Marine Antifreeze and Prestone Waterline Antifreeze come highly recommended.
-You’ll typically need several gallons of antifreeze to adequately protect all the plumbing lines during winterization.
+Brands like Splash RV/Marine Antifreeze and Prestone Waterline Antifreeze are highly recommended.
+You’ll typically need several gallons of antifreeze to protect all the plumbing lines during winterization.

 Next up is the water pump converter kit.
-This handy tool diverts the water flow from the fresh water pump to a pick-up tube that draws antifreeze into the plumbing.
+This handy tool will divert the water flow from the freshwater pump to a pick-up tube that draws antifreeze into the plumbing.
 Think of it as the delivery system for your antifreeze.

 Handy Tools for the Job